samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 ### Level 9: Indomitable

 If you fail a saving throw, you can reroll it with a bonus equal to your Fighter level.
-You must use the new roll, and you can’t use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+You must use the new roll, and you can't use this feature again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 You can use this feature twice before a Long Rest starting at level 13 and three times before a Long Rest starting at level 17.